This is your morning Open Thread. Pour your favorite beverage and review the past and comment on the future.

 1948 – The Honda Motor Company is founded.

 1950 – Forest fires black out the sun over portions of Canada and New England.
-A Blue moon (in the astronomical sense) is seen as far away as Europe.
+A blue moon is seen as far away as Europe.

 1957 – Camp Nou, the largest stadium in Europe, is opened in Barcelona.